WolffRuoff/LEGO-5-Star-Predictor/README.md

 ![Set1](./Images/Set1.png)

 The second dataset, found [here](https://www.kaggle.com/mterzolo/lego-sets), had other numerical information like the list price, piece count and 5.0-star rating of each product.
 The CSV also had columns for set name and theme name, allowing us to link the two datasets together as a Pandas dataframe.
-We then used Pandas, MatPlotLib, and SKLearn to create graphs and a Gaussian Naive Bays classifier from our data.
+We then used Pandas, MatPlotLib, and SKLearn to create graphs and a K-Nearest Neighbors classifier from our data.

 ## Graphs